absmach/magistrala/docs/dev-guide.md

 If you store some of your custom data in `metadata` field, this is the perfect way to fetch it and process it.
-If you want to integrate through [docker-compose.yml](https://github.com/mainflux/mainflux/blob/master/docker/docker-compose.yml) you can use `mainflux-things-redis` service.
+If you want to integrate through [docker-compose.yml](https://github.com/mainflux/mainflux/blob/master/docker/docker-compose.yml) you can use `mainflux-es-redis` service.
 Just connect to it and consume events from Redis Stream named `mainflux.things`.

 #### Thing create event